 Security: Governor's plan

-In May 2018, Governor Gregg Abbott released an action plan to help schools improve the safety and security of their students.
+In May 2018, Governor Greg Abbott released an action plan to help schools improve the safety and security of their students.
 The report outlined several strategies to enhance security.
 Listed below is how Garland ISD is meeting and exceeding the safety standards across the state.

 Looking for more information on how we are keeping students safe?
 See our Safety & security page.